ibm-cloud-docs/virtual-servers/vsi_provision_api.md

     ]
 }
 ```
+{: codeblock}

-## Provisioning a transient instance with Create Object
+## Provisioning a transient virtual server with Create Object
 {: #api-rest-transient}

-The *SoftLayer_Virtual_Guest/createObject* API service is the simplest way to provision a transient virtual server instance.
+The *SoftLayer_Virtual_Guest/createObject* API service is the simplest way to provision a transient virtual server.

-To provision a transient virtual server instance by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.
+To provision a transient virtual server by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.

 The following JSON request body is a generic example.